Jang Won-young: Endorsements

 In recognition of her rising influence, Maeil Business Newspaper described Jang in 2022 as "a blue chip in the advertising world."
-In September of the same year, she was named muse for Suecomma Bonnie, a South Korean footwear brand under Kolon Industries, modeling for its 2022 Fall/Winter collection titled "Young and Rich" as well as the brand’s 20th anniversary collaboration with Barbie.
+In September of the same year, she was named muse for Suecomma Bonnie, a South Korean footwear brand under Kolon Industries, modeling for its 2022 Fall/Winter collection titled "Young and Rich" as well as the brand's 20th anniversary collaboration with Barbie.

 In February 2023, Jang was named the muse for South Korean casual fashion label SJSJ.
 Later that year, in August, she began representing the beauty brand Amuse as its new model.
-The following February, it was revealed that Jang is the new model for the clothing brand Rolarola.
+The following February, Jang was revealed as the new model for the clothing brand Rolarola.
 She was also introduced as a brand ambassador for the French haircare company Kérastase in April of the same year.
 Subsequently, on August 30, she was unveiled as the global brand ambassador for Tommy Jeans.

 On February 14, 2025, Jang was introduced as the new promotional model of Woori Bank.
 Woori Bank also announced the release of its new mobile service Woori WON mobile and its stock trading application "Woori WON MTS" with Jang as the appointed campaign model.
 The following month, she was announced as the brand ambassador for the Vietnamese beverage company Malto.
-On April 7, she was revealed as the advertising model for Binggrae’s ice cream line, Deep & Low, and shortly thereafter, she was named ambassador for Dyson Korea.
+On April 7, she was revealed as the advertising model for Binggrae's ice cream line, Deep & Low, and shortly thereafter, she was named ambassador for Dyson Korea.
 In May, she began representing the global nail care brand Dashing Diva.
 Most recently, she was introduced as the model for Downy Korea on July 1, and was subsequently announced as the new model of Medicube's beauty device AGE-R on July 8.
 In August, Italian luxury house Bulgari announced Jang as its ambassador.
+In December, Jang appeared alongside Byeon Woo-seok and Karina for Google Gemini's advertising campaign titled "The Christmas Song".

+In January 2026, Jang appeared as the cover model for Allure Koreas February 2026 issue, where she was unveiled as an ambassador for Scottish cashmere clothing brand Barrie.
+In March, she became the global model of skincare brand Dr. Althea.
+In April, Jang was announced as Asia-Pacific ambassador of Dyson alongside actor Park Bo-gum.
+On September 15, 2026, Jang became a brand ambassador for Stance.
+Two days later, she became the Asia-Pacific brand ambassador for UGG, modeling for the brand in their 2026 Fall/Winter campaign "Born to Feel".

+Collaborations

+In 2026, Jang collaborated with Medicube on the "Forever Cherry" brand line, which was revealed on May 11 to be a premium hair brush with a ribbon cherry decoration.
+The product launched exclusively in the Japanese market on June 1, before expanding sales into China and South Korea in subsequent months, where it surpassed 100,000 units sold two months after launch.